muntasirhossain2003/CLIR-News-Retrieval-System/src/Module C_Retrieval Models/README.md

 ## Overview

-This module implements retrieval models for the Cross-Lingual Information Retrieval (CLIR) system.
+This module implements 5 retrieval models for the Cross-Lingual Information Retrieval (CLIR) system.
 Each model represents a different approach to document retrieval, enabling comparison and evaluation of various techniques.

+**✅ ALL MODELS FULLY OPERATIONAL** including true cross-lingual semantic search (English ↔ Bangla)!

 ## Models Implemented